 - Affiliate links.
 You can set up affiliate links for products you mention.
-If people buy a product through a link on your blog post, you can make a small commission.
+If people buy a product through a link on your post, you can make a small commission.

 - You can sign up with advertising networks such as Adsense to allow them to place tailored ads on your page.
 The income you make from this will depend on the number of visitors you get but remember; these ads can sometimes look cumbersome and put people off reading.

 - Brand deals.
-Once you’ve achieved some blogging success, you can reach out to brands you’d like to work with.
-You can get paid by brands for featuring products in your blog posts – though you must be careful to be transparent with your readers for legal (and blogger-reader trust) issues.
+Once you’ve achieved some success, you can reach out to brands you’d like to work with.
+You can get paid by brands for featuring products in your posts – though you must be careful to be transparent with your readers for legal (and blogger-reader trust) issues.

 What do you think of our list?
 Do you have any tips when it comes to starting a personal blog?
 Let us know in the comments below!